 The Music Industry

 Of course, there are many talented musicians in the world whom are great souls and have not been corrupted by the corporate music industry (or not yet, at least).
-Many of them are being led astray and artists seem to be very easily corruptible.
+Many of them are being led astray and artists unfortunately seem to be very easily corruptible.
 Plus to be successful and compete, artists often follow in the footsteps of other artists.
 This I realized, was something I was doing with the name White Plastiq.
-A weird, meaningless name which only served to paint maybe a visual picture; in my case (and in my mind), that of an advanced android body without it’s flesh or a brightly lit android factory, perhaps.
+A weird, meaningless name which only served to paint maybe a visual picture; in my case (and in my mind), that of an advanced android body without its biological skin or perhaps some bright-lit android factory furnished with advanced shiny, white equipment.
 Just a reduced verbal representation of stuff that I thought was “cool” at the time I came up with it.
 But not unlike Nine Inch Nails, Skinny Puppy, or Imagine Dragons.
 There is nothing wrong with these names, but I found that I was holding onto this idea that my name (and my music in general) couldn’t be too literal.
-The big shots always put things across in the most metaphorical ways.
+The big-shots always put things across in the most metaphoric ways.
 This probably appeals to a broader audience, because listeners can interpret the message in their own light and relate to it very easily, thinking the artist has identical sentiments.
 In reality, the artist is often expressing a different view or is even on a different topic entirely (such as many of the songs by Genesis, which a lot of people didn’t know were about drugs).
 This is generally the type of messaging the major record labels push.
 Beck openly admitted years ago in his career that despite many people analyzing and theorizing great deep meaning in his lyrics, he was actually just putting random words together (I’m paraphrasing).
 Red Hot Chili Peppers made a similar statement that it doesn’t matter if half of your lyrics don’t make any sense at all.

 So with vague messaging where people are free to think what they want to think about your message, what do you get?
 A vague audience.
 Even with the release of America (which I thought was very highly literal), I found that people with views in direct opposition with mine identified with my songs, claiming there were spot on.
 I thought, “How is that possible?”
 I was referring to pretty specific corruption, dropping names like Rockefeller, Rothschild and Henry Kissinger, which upon a little research (I thought) should take one right to the rabbit hole or at least turn people away, saying “Oh, White Plastiq is just a conspiracy theorist.”
 I was wrong.
 Fans even felt I expressed and shared their grievances against Trump, which I do not (not that I fully trust Trump either, but for the most part I don’t see him as much of a problem—certainly not enough to refer to him in a bad light in any of my songs).